A Master's Degree for Physical Education & Physical Activity Leadership

 Delivery Option & Start Term:

-Online + Summer Greeley Experiences: starts each Fall term
+Online + 1 Summer Greeley Visit: starts each Fall term

 This is a 30-credit-hour Master of Arts in Teaching degree that can be completed in less than two years (five academic terms).
 This program is designed for working educators.

-- Fall and Spring semester courses are delivered completely online.
+- Fall and Spring semesters: courses are delivered completely online.

 Required Courses (30 Credit Hours)